leonbcode/leonbcode/README.md

 # <img src="https://github.com/Yanndroid/Yanndroid/blob/master/readme-res/cats.gif" width="27" height="27" /> Hello There

 ```
-$ cat 11-08-2022.log
+$ cat 30-01-2023.log

 > Hey stranger!
 > It's me, Leon.
 > First let me tell you a few things about myself.
-> I'm from Germany and in October I will study computer science at university.
+> I'm a german computer science student and a hobby developer.

 > You are asking what experience I have collected over the years? - great question!